 You are not alone.

 Finding local or online support groups are helpful for finding answers and a tribe of others who understand what you have gone through or what you may be going through.
-Seeking therapy is also a beneficial way to learn how to cope and work though stress.
+Seeking therapy is also a beneficial way to learn how to cope and work through stress.
 You are not alone.
 Burying your feelings or sweeping them under the rug is not a way to get by.
 Dealing with your trauma is nothing to be ashamed of or ignore.